holtwick/selfhosted/README.md

 Now we can get started setting up more services.
 The best thing to do upfront is to configure a wildcard in your DNS, like `*.selfhosted.example.com` pointing to your cloud server instance.

+## Projects

+- [Gitea]() is a bit like Github, but for smaller groups.
+It helps you managing code and tickets.
+But also provides a super easy registry for your private packages. it is tiny and fast.
+- [Nextcloud]() is your "Cloud Service".
+I use it for file sharing mainly.
+But it can do most things Google and Apple offer as well, like mail, contacts, calendar, office tools.